Impacts of changes to UNC Policies/state law on unit codes

 Faculty Senate Resolution #24-36 – Annual Evaluation ratings change

-Revision of Part VIII.I (PDF) Personnel Policies and Procedures for the Faculty of East Carolina University.
+Revision of Part VIII.I Personnel Policies and Procedures for the Faculty of East Carolina University.

 “The annual evaluation shall include ratings and summarize the faculty member’s performance in each category of responsibility as “exceeds expectations,” “meets expectations,” or “does not meet expectations” and shall conclude with an overall rating.”